mcfixstuff/Point-Of-Sale-Database/README.md

         Download the PEM version.
     In the SSL CA File field, enter the file location of the DigiCertGlobalRootCA.crt.pem file.
     Additionally, place the certificate in your GitHub repository.
-    Enter the same password for the admin user from the Azure Server Click Test Connection to test the connection.
+    Click Test Connection to test the connection.
     If the connection is successful, click OK to save the connection.
     Your Azure database is now connected to Workbench.